tux234/fleet/handbook/digital-experience/security.md

 #### IV - Recovery (Technical)

-The Recovery Phase represents the SIRT's effort to restore the affected system(s) to operation after the resulting security exposures, if any, have been corrected.
+The Recovery Phase represents the SIRT's effort to restore the affected system(s) to operation after the resulting security exposures, if any have been corrected.

 The technical team determines if the affected system(s) have been changed in any way.